 - Personal Care Items (soap, wipes, toothbrush, TP, etc)

 - Safety Supplies (first aid, flashlights, lanters/candles, whistle, multi tool like a swiss army knife)

 - Electronics (cell phone, charger, extra batteries)

 - Essential Documents-ready to go in a water safe/transportable container (a ziploc bag, a small file box etc), for more on what to bring see this post.

 - Books/music, games ready to entertain you and your family in case of power outages.

-Get Started this weekend…maybe it will look something like this small kit of clothing, toiletries (which I keep on the ready at all times) and a few other basics.
+Get Started Now…maybe it will look something like this small kit of clothing, toiletries (which I keep on the ready at all times) and a few other basics.

 We can’t be ostriches, we must be aware and prepared.

 You don’t have to do it all at once, start to prepare for natural disasters with emergency supplies today, don’t wait till the last minute.